Easy Buttery Drop Biscuits

 How to make drop biscuits step 1 - adding cold butter to flour

-Step 2, Use your fingers to rub the butter into the flour mixture.
-Alternatively, use a pastry cutter to cut the butter into the flour.
-You can see us use both methods in the video.
+Use your fingers to rub the butter into the flour mixture.
+Or use a pastry cutter to cut the butter into the flour.
+We show both methods in the video.
 Another option is to use a food processor to pulse the butter into the flour mixture.
-We do this when making our all-butter homemade pie crust.
+We do this when making our homemade pie crust.

 How to make drop biscuits step 2 - cutting the butter into the flour

-Step 3, When the butter and flour mixture looks like coarse crumbs, you can add the milk.
-We use whole milk (although, reduced-fat would probably be fine).
+You can add the milk when the butter and flour mixture looks like coarse crumbs.
 Slowly pour in the milk while you mix with a fork.
-The key is to mix until a dough forms, but not to over do it.
+The key is to mix until a dough forms, but not to overdo it.
 Watch us do it in the video, it only takes 30 seconds or so of stirring.

 Drop biscuit dough ready to be baked

-The drop biscuit dough will look shaggy and might be a bit sticky.
+This drop biscuit dough looks shaggy and might be a bit sticky.
 That’s okay, it is supposed to look that way!
 From here, we simply drop mounds of dough onto a baking sheet (or into a cast iron pan) and bake.

-The biscuits take 10 to 15 minutes to bake, and then right after taking them out of the oven, we brush a little extra melted butter on top.
-It’s just the right thing to do!
+Our drop biscuits take 10 to 15 minutes to bake, and then right after taking them out of the oven, we brush a little extra melted butter on top.
+(It’s the right thing to do!)

 Homemade Drop Biscuits